Properties shape us more than we know.

 When you get right down to it, a property is a place to store yourself, your things, your memories, or your money.
 When you buy a property overseas, you’re also giving yourself the gift of diversification.

-It is with all of these thoughts in mind that we count down now to our annual Global Property Summit taking place in Panama June 24–26.
+It is with all of these thoughts in mind that we count down now to our Global Property Virtual Summit taking place July 20–23.

 As I write, this team of global property pros, with, among them, decades of experience and impressive and extensive track records of success, continue to work on the ground, around the world, scouting opportunity—in crisis markets, in recovering markets, in boom markets, even in markets previously off-limits to foreign investors.

-They’ll come together and share their latest findings at our 2019 Global Property Summit.
+They’ll come together and share their latest findings at our 2021 Global Property Virtual Summit.

-We won’t run another property-focused summit like this until 2020.
-If you’re serious about owning a property overseas—whether for your own personal use… for investment… or a bit of both—don’t miss this special gathering in Panama City next month when Lief Simon and his team will help you put your plans in place without delay.
-Get started here.
+We won’t run another property-focused summit like this until 2022.
+If you’re serious about owning a property overseas—whether for your own personal use… for investment… or a bit of both—you want to be in the virtual room for this special gathering when Lief Simon and his team will help you put your plans in place without delay.